Zealot (Wildstorm): WildCATs

 Zealot would soon meet a man would become known as Grifter, and the two went on to have an unusual relationship over the following years.
 Wanting to see Grifter overcome his traumas and tragedies, she decided to teach him the ways of the Coda that she had once belonged to - despite the tradition that only women should receive the Coda knowledge.
 Her Coda-teachings stabilized Cole's sanity and removed what remained of his psionic powers.
 Cole and Zealot waged a war against members of the Daemonite race, and would join the WildCATs.

 Around the time of joining the WildCATs, Zealot and Grifter ended their relationship, but mutually agreed to remain as partners.
 However, Cole still loved Zealot, even though he was unwilling to rekindle their relationship, thinking it would only bring him pain.

 WildCORE

 Zealot left the Wildcats and briefly joined Department PSI and co-led Wildcore with Backlash, a half-Kheran and former member of Team 7.
 The team was assembled by Department PSI-director Antonio Giovanni to fight against the D'rahn, a long-missing alien race who are ancient enemies of the Kherubim and Daemonites.
-The D'rahn have appeared again after a millennia of absence, seeking revenge against the Kherubim, and are planning on taking over the world and the galaxy.
+The D'rahn have appeared again after a millennium of absence, seeking revenge against the Kherubim, and are planning on taking over the world and the galaxy.
 After defeating the D'rahn with aid from Mr Majestic, Zealot find herself facing her former master, Tapestry, who attempts to enslave her again by way of magic.
 The Wildcore team emerges victorious, and Zealot leaves the group afterwards.

 In later years, Zealot faked her own death and began hunting Coda on her own, before being brought back to Wildcats.